mmlacak/crochess/docs/source/libcc/ccpath.rst

     path node.

-    Path node depth is used to preface returned string with space-padding, which corresponds to depth of a given node in a path hierarcy.
+    Path node depth is used to preface returned string with space-padding, which corresponds to depth of a given node in a path hierarchy.

     Depth is increased after a fork, but not for alternative, substitute paths, or after continuing current path (by taking next node).